 How did you choose which credit cards to use?

 I have two go-to credit cards.
 The first is an American Express® Gold Card because it offers many benefits and it helps me stay on budget.
 It’s a charge card, so I am expected to pay it all in full [by the due date].
 That’s my favorite aspect, believe it or not.
 My purchases are made strategically, on sale whenever possible.
 This card also allows you to pay only part of the full bill at a low interest rate.
-[The Pay Over Time balance charges interest as of the date transactions are added to the balance.
-Interest isn't charged if the new total account balance is paid by the due date each month.]
 I enjoy that feature when I’m waiting on money to hit the bank.

-Then there is my HSBC Cash Rewards Mastercard credit card.
-This is the account I use for cash back rewards, and there is no fee.
+Then, there is my HSBC Cash Rewards Mastercard credit card.
+(This offer is no longer available on our site as of Sept.
+30, 2019.)
+This is the account I use for cash back rewards, and there is no annual fee.
 How awesome is that?
-I can use this card for free and earn 1.5 percent cash back on every purchase.
+I can use this card for free and earn 1.5% cash back on every purchase.
 That’s big win for a small business.

 How are your cards helping your business grow?